bugbiteme/alarmclock/README.md

 Note: sudo is needed in order to access the GPIO inputs (light sensor)

-light sensor is set to GPIO pin 25
+light sensor is set to GPIO pin 25 (can modify in lightsensor.py)